EUDAT-Training/B2SHARE-Training/deploy/12_Community_integration.md

 $ b2share communities edit <community_name> <option> <value>
 ```

-where 'community_name' is the name of your community, 'option' is either `--name` or `--description` and 'value' is the new value for the corresponding field.
+where `community_name` is the name of your community, `option` is either '--name' or '--description' and `value` is the new value for the corresponding field.

 ## Setting the community metadata schema
 Define a metadata schema for your community by preparing a JSON file which describes the fields of the metadata schema.
 The installation of B2SHARE provides several existing community JSON files that can be used as a starting point for your own community.
 Copy an existing one from `/eudat/b2share/demo/b2share_demo/data/communities/block_schemas/`, or create a new one with the following contents (including one metadata schema field specified):